macla7/STAPI/README.md

 ## CURRENT TODO's

 - Figure out a user Flow.
+- think we need a 'user' view from within GroupInfo.. as I need to be able to promote, demote and kick
 - error on login details being wrong.
 Need to make.
 - With Search, and Discover groups, change query/components so that the users/groups with invites already still show... but the checkbox is disabled and it says something like 'pending'.. cause atm it just disappears.
 - change 'seeking' to 'wanting'